suffolklibraries/lgc/content/collections/events/pitter-patter-play.md

     content:
       -
         type: text
         text: 'The Kirkley Family Hub has limited free parking on site.
 Enstone Road is the nearest bus stop, located on Carlton Road 0.09 km away.
-Bus time tables can be accessed via '
+Bus timetables can be accessed via '
       -
         type: text
         marks: